 |Bookshelf Home | Contents | Index | PDF|

-Siebel Business Applications use LONG columns on Database Servers to store arbitrarily long character data up to 16350 characters.
+Siebel uses LONG columns on databases servers to store arbitrarily long character data up to 16350 characters.
 Examples include scripts, emails, notes, and descriptions.
-On all RDBMS platforms, except DB2 for z/OS, the size of LONG columns is fixed and is independent of the size of the table space in which the table is defined.
+On all RDBMS platforms, except DB2 UDB for z/OS and OS/390, the size of LONG columns is fixed and is independent of the size of the table space in which the table is defined.

-If Siebel Systems created all LONGVARCHAR columns on DB2 for z/OS with a length of 16350 characters, this would effectively force all tables to a 32-KB table space; this table space size increases buffer pool storage requirements as it requires twice as much storage as a 16-KB table space.
-To minimize the number of tables created in 32-KB table spaces, during the Siebel installation process, tables with LONGVARCHAR columns are created in a 16-KB table space by default.
-Siebel Business Applications assume that LONGVARCHAR columns have a logical length of 4046 bytes, which forces the table to be created in a 16-KB table space.
+Creating all LONGVARCHAR columns on DB2 UDB for z/OS and OS/390 with length 16350 would effectively force all tables to a 32-KB tablespace.
+Doing so will increase buffer pool storage requirements as it needs twice as much storage as a 16-KB tablespace.
+So, in order to minimize the number of tables created in 32-KB tablespaces, the Siebel installation process by default creates tables with LONGVARCHAR columns in a 16-KB tablespace.
+This is done by assuming that LONGVARCHAR columns have a logical length of 4046 bytes, which in effect forces the table to be created in at least a 16-KB tablespace.

-By taking this approach, almost all aspects of the Siebel application function without problems.
-However, if your implementation involves a usage scenario in which very large notes, descriptions, emails, or other items up to 16350 in length are stored, then you need to resolve this by considering one of the following choices:
+By doing this the resulting size of LONGVARCHAR columns will vary between 4046 bytes to 16320 bytes.
+With this approach, almost all aspects of the Siebel application function without any problems.
+However, if your implementation involves a usage scenario in which very large notes, descriptions, emails, or other items up to 16350 in length are stored, then you need to resolve this by considering one of the two following choices: